dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 Furthermore, since `t` and `Maybe t` are now distinct types, if a function `f` were to add "empty boxes" to the input list, it would have to be typed as `f: List t -> List (Maybe t)`.
 And if it were to simply not return a list at all, it would be typed as `f: List t -> Maybe (List t)`.
 Those functions would themselves generate their own sets of free theorems, and we'd be able to safely **reason** about them, just as we would about any other polymorphic function.

-Many programming languages have adopted this approach: Haskell, Scala, Purescript, Elm, F#, OCaml, Rust, to name a few.
+Many programming languages have adopted this approach: Haskell, Scala, PureScript, Elm, F#, OCaml, Rust, to name a few.
 It's also been added to Java in its eighth release ([though][java optional 1] [with][java optional 2] [questionable][java optional 3] [success][java optional 4]).
 There's a *very* good [port for C#][option-csharp] as well, and I'm willing to bet you can find one for whatever your language of choice is.